 If you are receiving an active ongoing treatment for a medical condition with a Participating Provider and that provider's contract is terminated, you may request a transition of care period of up to ninety (90) calendar days.
 If receiving an active course of treatment for a medical condition, you may request to continue treatment for up to 90 calendar days from the date that you are notified of the provider's termination.
 If you are pregnant and undergoing a course of treatment for the pregnancy, you may request to continue maternity care through the postpartum period and delivery of your child.
-You must obtain Prior Authorization from UPMC Health Plan to continue care with a provider whose contract is terminated.
+Except during a transition of care as described above, if you continue care with a provider whose contract is terminated, coverage for that care will be provided at the lesser, out-of-network rate.